tonethar/IGME-430-Fall-2024/projects/project-1.md

 - http://localhost:3000/api/country/Latveria - return error message and `404` status code
 - http://localhost:3000/api/country/%20 - if the string is empty don't search the database & return error message and `404` status code

+### V-X. index.html
+- This will be stored in your **client/** folder and served by express (via `app.use(express.static('client'))`)

+### V-XX. admin.html
+- This will be stored in your **client/** folder and served by express (via `app.use(express.static('client'))`)

+### V-XXX.
+404 page
+- All other get endpoints will be served a `404` status code and an HTML error page

 ---

 ## VI.
 HEAD endpoints
+- These will be tested with Postman
 - Choose a minimum of 3 GET endpoints that will also respond to `HEAD` requests
 - The following 3 headers will be send
-  - `Content-Type` - specifying the qctual content-type that is being returned `Content-Length` - specifying the actual content length in bytes `X-Coder` - a custom header specifying your initials
+  - `Content-Type` - specifying the actual MIME content type that is being returned `Content-Length` - specifying the actual content length in bytes `X-Coder` - a custom header specifying your initials
-- These will be tested with Postman - here's an example you can try `HEAD`
+- Here's an example you can try in Postman - `HEAD` http://localhost:3000/api/hoots/

+---

+## VII.
+XML endpoints

+---

+## VIII.
+POST, DELETE and PUT endpoints

+---

+## IX.
+"Above and Beyond"
+- Suggestions:
+  - utilize query string to add filtering, so

+---

 ## XX.
 Submission

+### XX-A. links
+- GET endpoints
+  - Array of ALL elements
+  - One random element
+  - Most recently added element
+  - One element found by name - exact match search
+  - One element found by name - case insensitive search
+  - One element found by name - bad name - returns a 404 JSON object
+- HEAD endpoints
+  -